mattf1n/mattf1n.github.io/content/index.md

 # About me

-I am an incoming Predoctoral Young Investigator at [The Allen Institute for Artificial Intelligence (AI2)](allenai.org) and a member of the
+I am an incoming Predoctoral Young Investigator at [The Allen Institute for Artificial Intelligence (AI2)](allenai.org).
+I graduated from Harvard in May, 2021.
-Harvard Class of 2021.
 I research computational linguistics.

 ---